riseupnet/riseup_help/pages/vpn/betatest/macos/en.md

 ### Get the logs

-There is three log files each for a different component of the client:
+There are three log files each for a different component of the client:
 * The systray log: `/Users/<your user>/Library/Preferences/leap/systray.log`
 * The priviledged helper: `/Applications/RiseupVPN.app/Contents/helper/helper.log`
 * The openvpn process: `/Applications/RiseupVPN.app/Contents/helper/openvpn.log`

-When reporting a bug is very useful to include the log files.
+When reporting a bug it is very useful to include the log files.